mgonzalezsanchez/shortRes/README.md

 Examples can be found in the help section of each function (function? will return this section).

-**How to use**: download shortRes.py and write `load("shortRes.py")` in Sage.
-Depending on your current directory, this may require specifying the path of the package, e.g., `load("/home/user/shortRes.py")`.
+**How to use**: download shortRes.sage and write `load("shortRes.sage")` in Sage.
+Depending on your current directory, this may require specifying the path of the package, e.g., `load("/home/user/shortRes.sage")`.

 **Small example**:
 ```python